 The research: rethinking office cake offers employers an opportunity

-In 2017, Lou conducted the first academic research into office cake culture surveying almost 1000 UK office workers.
-Here are some key findings:
+In 2017, Lou conducted the first academic research into office cake culture as part of her Masters in Obesity and Weight Management at the University of Chester.
+The study surveyed almost 1000 UK office workers.
+Here are some of the key findings:

 - Office cake culture changes employee eating habits and their waistlines so could increase health risk